vohi/minicoin/README.md

 or the name of the box includes the string "windows".

 Windows machines support WinRM and ssh, but only WinRM works reliably for provisioning.
-To be able to talk WinRM via vagrant, install the ruby gem:
+To be able to talk WinRM via vagrant, install the ruby gem on the host:

 `$ sudo gem install winrm`